GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (108) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards and the attack gains a +1 bonus.

 **Critical Failure**: You have angered some great power, having a radiant attack inflicted against you and receiving an additional 1d4+X spell-sickness.
 Where X is half (round down) of the spell's tier.
 You produce light like a torch for a number of rounds equal to the spell's tier.
 Anyone gazing upon the light will get an eerie feeling.

+#### Breaker Strike

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 30 yards

+**Effect**: You form a glowing projectile of energy to hurl at a foe within range.
+It can take whatever form you wish.
+It inflicts a ki attack.
+If the spellcheck was a critical success, the attack gains a bonus equal to your [Magic] bonus for the purpose of determining if it is a critical hit.

+**At Higher Tiers**: Each tier beyond minimum allows you to either grant the attack a +2 bonus for the purpose of inflicting a critical hit or increase the range by 5 yards.

+**Critical Failure**: You attempt to form the atack but it fails.
+You receive spell sickness equal to half of the spell's tier (minimum 1).

 ### C (3